-Encode profiles are available for all AIO models, as well as certain ProVue models with the IP Output option.
+Encode profiles are available for all AIO models, as well as certain ProVue models, that have an active IP Output encoding license.
 Encode profiles allow you to select from stock presets, and to create your own presets for encoding from Input sources and for IP Output encoding with the IP Output option.

 Recording presets include:

 - Resolution, Frame Rate, and Scan Mode follows the source.
 Higher than 1080/30fps source will be Frame Rate converted.

 - Video: MPEG-2, 18.1 Mbps Constant Bit Rate

 - Mux: 19Mbps Constant Mux Rate, CableLabs profile

 - Resolution, Frame Rate, and Scan Mode follows the source.
 Higher than 1080/30fps will be source Frame Rate converted.

 - Video: MPEG-2, 3.18 Mbps Constant Bit Rate

 - Mux: 3.75 Mbps Mux Rate, CableLabs profile

 - Resolution, Frame Rate, and Scan Mode follows the source.